 Opposite the gargantuan baroque facade of All Soul's College and next to University College on the city’s busy High Street.
 The presence of Old Bank has exerted a gravitational effect on Oxford, pulling trendy eating places down to the rather dour southeast corner of the old city.
 Head left towards Carfax and you’re soon into cafés, exotic diners and expensive clothes shopping.
 Head right towards the Thames and you’ll soon be at Magdalen College and the Botanical Gardens.
 There is also some gorgeous walking in the lanes and meadows behind the Old Bank.

-All the bedrooms have original artwork, The décor by Dido uses the same beige and cream background palette as the Old Parsonage Hotel with similar splashes of incidental colour.
+All the bedrooms have original artwork, The décor by Dido uses the same beige and cream background palette as the [node:164122] with similar splashes of incidental colour.
 The big difference is the rawness of the modern art over the Parsonage’s restrained prints.
 Views are important so ask for a room at the front.
 My all-time favourite is No.45 on the fourth floor, which has the best view from any hotel room in Oxford.
 Good tea and coffee-making facilities, free WiFi and comfy sofas complete the picture.

 Paddy Summerfield’s black and white photos of contemporary Oxford are everywhere.
 You can’t really escape the Quod Brasserie either, which spills out on to the heated terrace behind the hotel.
 What hotel guests enjoy exclusively is the Library Bar, a large black and grey room at the back of the hotel where you don’t have to buy a drink.
 You can read, write or just admire the Stanley Spencer sketches and the Wyndham Lewis portraits.

 Eating and drinking